 R5: Changes on 13 March 2012

-R6: Changes includ 14 Mar.
+R6: Changes including 14 Mar.
 2012

+R7: Ides of March 2012 changes, plus corrections discovered upon review

 Definitions

 Link Setup: the process of gaining the ability to send IP traffic with a valid IP address through the AP.
 Link Setup may involve more than one AP in an ESS.
 This includes AP/Network discovery and (secure) Association and Authentication.
 [1]